 Now that you're married or in a committed relationship, you want to put your plans for the future in motion.
-You know that some of these plans, like that condo, will involve taking out a loan.
-To ensure you get the best deal possible, you order your credit reports to see where you stand, and find that you have a couple of dings.
-If you wonder if it will matter, wonder no more -- it will.
+You know that some of these plans, like that condo you have your eye on, will involve taking out a loan.
+To ensure you get the best deal possible, you order your credit reports to see where you stand and find that you have a couple of dings.
+If you wonder if it will matter, wonder no more — it will.

 What's On a Credit Report

 Your credit report is a record of your bill-paying history, outstanding debt, collection actions, civil judgments, late payments and the age of your accounts.
 Each of these records is evaluated and assigned a number of points.
 The total number of these points become a credit score, which is what lenders look at to decide whether to give you a loan and on what terms.
 Your credit score may indicate the likelihood that you will pay a creditor and pay him on time.
 Any negative entry on your credit report can contribute to a lower score.

 Correcting Bad Entries

 According to Experian, one of the three major credit reporting agencies in the United States, it does help your score to remove derogatory information, though you may not notice the change right away.
 If you dispute an entry, the credit reporting agency is obligated by law to investigate it.
 It must notify the company that reported the disputed entry, and they must investigate it.
 If the entry is erroneous, it is deleted, your report updated and the company that reported the erroneous information must notify three credit reporting agencies of the error.
 Finally, at your request, it must send a corrected credit report to anyone who has made a credit inquiry on you in the last six months.
 The entry cannot be put back into your file unless the creditor verifies the information is accurate.
 If it remains disputed, you can request that the credit reporting agency note the dispute on your account.